Gaurav927/gaurav927.github.io/ml-system-design/index.md

-# Machine Learning System Design Framwork
+# Machine Learning System Design Framework

 Many of the Machine Learning Scientist or ML Engineer goes through ML System Design Interview, In this blog we are going to discuss a set of checks that a interviewee should include while solution formulation.
 I have gone through the Machine Learning System Design book by Chip Huyen couple of times, most of items are taken from the books.